19-Day North India & Holi Festival

 DAY 16: VARANASI

-Accommodation: The Clarks (or similar)
+Accommodation: The Clarks (or similar), Varanasi

-Included: Breakfast and dinner
+Included: Breakfast and Dinner

 DAY 17: VARANASI

-Accommodation: The Clarks (or similar)
+Accommodation: The Clarks (or similar), Varanasi

 DAY 18: BACK TO DELHI

-This morning we fly back to Delhi.
-Your trip is winding up, so we’re going to have a bit of final shopping time to enable you to buy last gifts or mementoes in Connaught Place.
+This morning the group will fly back to Delhi.
+Your trip is winding up, so we’ve arranged a bit of final shopping time to enable you to buy last gifts or mementoes in Connaught Place.
+Your guide will be with you to point out the best places.
+A final dinner awaits for you all to reminisce together.

-Accommodation: The Suryaa (or similar)
+Accommodation: The Grand (or similar), New Delhi

-Included: Breakfast and dinner
+Included: Breakfast and Dinner

 DAY 19: FAREWELLS